 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you have always wondered how to make the best, easiest cheesecake from scratch, this is your recipe.
-The result is rich, creamy and you can customize it with all your favorite toppings.
+The result is rich and creamy and you can customize it with all your favorite toppings.
 This recipe is great because the cheesecake is the perfect texture and the top is crack-free.
 The recipe is easy enough for beginners to tackle and the ingredient list is short and manageable.

-When preparing this original cheesecake recipe start with a simple graham cracker crust and press it into a springform pan that has been wrapped in aluminum foil.
+When preparing this original cheesecake recipe, start with a simple graham cracker crust and press it into a springform pan that has been wrapped in aluminum foil.
 The filling ingredients are blended together but not over-mixed.

 To help prevent the cheesecake from deflating and cracking as it cools, the filling should be combined until just smooth.
 The cheesecake is the cooked in a water bath.
 A water bath helps cook the filling in a more gentle way than simply placing the cheesecake in the oven.
 This step is necessary to achieve that perfectly smooth and creamy texture of a classic cheesecake filling.

 Overall, it is easy to master the art of cheesecake making by following these basic tips.
-It is a great dessert if you like to plan menus in advance and have a make ahead dessert ready to serve, and impress, your guests.
+It is a great dessert if you like to plan menus in advance and have a make-ahead dessert ready to serve, and impress, your guests.

 Once you have baked the perfect cheesecake, it can be topped with your favorite toppings.
 Cherry pie filling, fresh strawberries, whipped cream, chocolate sauce, salted caramel sauce, and lemon curd are all excellent options.